queil/ring-vscode/README.md

-# This repository is no longer maintained.
-All further development moves to [queil/ring-vscode](https://github.com/queil/ring-vscode).

 # ring-vscode

 Ring-VsCode is an extension for [ring!](https://github.com/AccountTechnologies/ring) - a service launcher and monitor designed to help teams during the transition from the legacy into the cloud.